JonathanReyess/cognitive-decline-predictor/README.md

 ### Hyperparameter Tuning

 To improve our model's performance, we tried hyperparameter tuning using Randomized Search.
-The goal is to find the best parameters to boost the model's accuracy.

-However, the dataset is too small, which makes it prone to overfitting.
+The goal being to find the best parameters to boost the model's accuracy.
+However, our dataset is too small, making it prone to overfitting.

 To get a better idea of the model's performance, we used cross-fold validation by testing the model on different parts of the data.